clarkcx/vvv-dev-config/README.md

 $ vagrant up

 The above command takes aaaaagggeeesss to run.
-Like 20 minutes or more.
+Like 30 minutes or more.

+$ vagrant reload

+The above command is required to get the add the URL to the hosts file

 ## Adding additional dev sites